JoelRoxell/amor/README.md

 - Redis

 ## API
-This service provides a JSON REST API.
+This service provides a Kafka/JSON REST API.

 ### Create Like
 **POST /like**